rayienda/advprog-module6/README.md

 ![Commit 3 After](images/after.png)

 Before the refactoring, the code always returned a "200 OK" status with the contents of "hello.html" without checking the requested URL.
 In the updated version, I added an if condition that checks if the request contains "GET /bad HTTP/1.1".
 If the condition is true, the code returns a "404 NOT FOUND" status and serves the "404.html" file instead.
 Otherwise, it continues to return the "hello.html" file with a "200 OK" status.
 This change makes the code more flexible by handling different types of requests and returning the appropriate response.

+## Commit 4

+In the updated code, a new route (GET /sleep HTTP/1.1) has been added, which delays the response for 10 seconds.
+This means that when the browser accesses the /sleep route, the page will take longer to load because the thread will "sleep" for 10 seconds.
+Since the server handles requests synchronously, this slow route can cause other requests to be delayed if many users are connected simultaneously.
+This behavior highlights the importance of considering concurrency or asynchronous processing in a production environment.